SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 <a [routerLink]="['/', 'parent-path', 'value1', 'SOMETHING']"></a>
 ```

-If the first element in the array is not an object with the `route` property, the output path array will not have the forward slash `'/'` element by default.
-The following is an example where the first element in the array is not an object with the `route` property:
+If the first element in the array is not an object with the `cxRoute` property, the output path array will not have the forward slash `'/'` element by default.
+The following is an example where the first element in the array is not an object with the `cxRoute` property:

 ```html